cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 ```

 The first line activates the conda environment you use.
 The second line installs the "editable" version of the package in the conda environment.
 After
-these two steps, starting the `pigpiod` deamon and installing the python library into your conda environment, you should be able to work with the i2c
+these two steps, starting the `pigpiod` daemon and installing the python library into your conda environment, you should be able to work with the i2c
 devices as follows:

 ```python